Why Do You Soak Calamari in Milk? Powerful Reasons, Pro Tips, and Easy Techniques

 Importance of Soaking Calamari

 Cooking calamari can feel like walking a tightrope—it needs just the right preparation to be tender yet firm.
-When soaked in milk, calamari becomes easier to cook, ensuring a delightful bite every time.
+Why Do You Soak Calamari in Milk?
+Soaking calamari in milk makes it easier to cook, ensuring a delightful bite every time.
 Plus, this technique isn’t just about texture; it’s about reducing any overpowering fishy smell, enhancing the overall flavor.

 Overview of the Article